octopuserectus/NX-VVVVVV/desktop_version/README.md

 - Windows: Visual Studio 2010
 - macOS: Xcode CLT, currently targeting 10.9 SDK
 - GNU/Linux: CentOS 7
+- Switch: devkitPro

 The engine depends solely on [SDL2](https://libsdl.org/) and [SDL2_mixer](https://www.libsdl.org/projects/SDL_mixer/).
 All other dependencies are statically linked into the engine.
-The development libraries for Windows can be downloaded from their respective websites, Linux and macOS developers should compile and install from source.
+The development libraries for Windows can be downloaded from their respective websites, Linux and macOS developers should compile and install from source, and Switch developers should get the them from pacman.

 Steamworks support is included and the DLL is loaded dynamically, you do not need the SDK headers and there is no special Steam or non-Steam version.
 The